-- 1. Minimum and Maximum Height: The minimum and maximum height and number of stories is defined by Building Type in Section 9.4.
-A factor in determining the minimum and maximum building height is the typical height of traditional building types, the existing height of adjacent buildings, and the pedestrian-orientation and level of walkability desired for the District. - 2.
+- 1. Minimum and Maximum Height: The minimum and maximum height and number of stories is defined by Building Type in Section 9.4. - 2.
 Height Measurement and Roof Pitch: Building height is calculated in feet and measured as the vertical distance from the grade plane to the average height of the highest roof surface.

 - 3. Half-Stories: When building height allows for a half-story, the half story is counted as the habitable space located directly under a pitched roof.
 For half-stories, the following standards apply: - a.
 The roof rafters must intersect the wall plate or top of wall frame of the exterior walls at a height no more than two feet above the finished floor of the half-story. - b.
 Ceiling height of a half story must not exceed twelve feet in height at any point. - 4.
-Attics: Non-habitable attic space located under a pitched roof is not counted as a half-story. - 5.
+Attics: Non-habitable attic space located under a pitched roof is not counted as a halfstory. - 5.
 Building Height Exceptions: Height limits do not apply to Outdoor Amenity Spaces such as a roof deck, terrace, garden, trellises, and related structures conforming to Section 9.6.
 Height limits do not apply to mechanical and stairwell housing; roof mounted cellular, radio, and internet transmission equipment; vents or exhausts; solar panels or small wind turbines; skylights; flagpoles; and belfries, chimneys, cupolas, monuments, parapets, spires, steeples, and other non-habitable architectural features. - 6.
 Building Stepback and Street Enclosure: Buildings must be set back or stepped back from the street right-of-way line in accordance with Table 9.3.B.6 below.
 These standards supersede the maximum height requirements for individual Building Types in Section 9.4.
+Therefore, a building may have to be setback or step back further from the street right-of-way line in order to achieve the maximum height allowed for a given building type.
 The purpose of this requirement is to enhance the pedestrian environment and prevent excessive street enclosure and shadowing on narrower streets.
 Within the spaces created by building setbacks or stepbacks, Outdoor Amenities Space is encouraged and may be required under Section 9.6.